jpex-js/jpex/README.md

 await getStuff('my-thing');
 ```

+The dependencies are only resolved at call time and are then cached and reused on subsequent calls (based on their lifecycles).

 To help with testing, the returned function also has an `encased` property containng the outer function

 ```ts
 getStuff.encased(fakeHttp)('my-thing');
 ```

+> If you include any factoryAsync dependencies, jpex will ensure the encased function returns a promise as well.

 #### jpex.extend